 It’s not known if Trintellix is safe to take during pregnancy.
 Animal studies show that Trintellix may cause harm to a fetus.
 But animal studies don’t always predict what will happen in humans.

-If you take Trintellix during your third trimester of pregnancy, your baby may experience withdrawal symptoms when they’re born.
+If you take Trintellix during your third trimester of pregnancy, your child may experience withdrawal symptoms when they’re born.
+(Withdrawal symptoms are side effects that can occur when you stop taking a drug that your body is used to.)
 In addition, taking Trintellix during your third trimester may also raise the risk for your child being born with lung problems.

 If you’re pregnant or planning to become pregnant, talk with your doctor before using Trintellix.
 They may recommend a different medication to treat your condition.